spiceai/docs/spiceaidocs/docs/features/cdc/index.md

 ## Benefits

-Leveraging locally-accelerated datasets configured with CDC allows Spice to provide a no compromises solution that combines both high-performance accelerated queries with highly efficient real-time delta updates.
+Leveraging locally-accelerated datasets configured with CDC allows Spice to provide a solution that combines both high-performance accelerated queries with efficient real-time delta updates.

 ## Example Use Case